RoOboOcoOp/TransferLearningM1/README.md

 dogs, and snakes.
 The result is shown in the image "training_history.png."

-### Observations ###
+>[!Observations]
-In both training sessions, we have a "time" function that takes the start time of the training session and, at the end, returns the total time used for each training session.
+>In both training sessions, we have a "time" function that takes the start time of the training session and, at the end, returns the total time used for each training session.

-In the initial CNN training, the total time exceeds 60 minutes.
+>In the initial CNN training, the total time exceeds 60 minutes.
 In Transfer Learning, where we have a smaller number of images, the total time is less than 10 minutes.